Guy Henry (actor): Radio

 From around 2004 until the end of her show in 2010, Guy Henry gained an additional fanbase as a result of his friendship with the Radio 2 presenter Sarah Kennedy, who began by corresponding with his father.
 Through letters to Sarah from Henry himself, his father and "the Lady Agrippa" (a nickname for his mother), listeners were kept up to date on his career.
 A recording of his voice announced her regular "It's Showtime!" slot of tunes from the musicals at about 6.45am GMT – originally he just spoke the title of the slot, and a whole repertoire of different recordings was later added.
 He also occasionally appeared live on her show, and co-hosted with her as part of the annual charity appeal Children in Need.

 Since 2022 he has hosted his own Sunday morning radio show (between 11am and 1pm) for Cosham based QA Radio which is also available to listen to online.

-Guest appearances

-Henry was a guest speaker at an NEH (National Endowment for the Humanities) summer seminar entitled Shakespeare: Enacting the Text.
-(5 July to 6 August 1999).

 Personal life

-Henry learned to drive buses during a two year break from Holby City, and even passed his PCV test.
-He enjoys driving coaches when he is not in acting employment.
+Henry learned to drive buses during a two year break from Holby City.
+He has taken a UK PCV test, which allows him the ability of driving coaches when he is not in acting employment.